Regional Overview: Seven States, No Single Pattern

 Media Access Alternatives

-The South has produced the nation's best media access models.
-San Antonio's 30-year program proves that encryption and press access can coexist.
-Florida agencies have explored similar programs.
-When cities consider encryption, advocates should point to San Antonio as proof that transparency compromise is possible.
+The South has produced the strongest media access models in the country.
+San Antonio's 30-year program shows that encryption and press access can coexist.
+Florida agencies have explored similar arrangements.
+When cities move toward encryption, advocates point to San Antonio as the clearest evidence that a workable compromise exists.

 Take Action: Regional Resources